History Coins

 Reverse: Naked Hercules advancing right, brandishing club and holding trophy; C ANTIVS (CF)

-Grade: Fine, slightly off centre and scrapes.
+Grade: Fine, slightly off centre and scrapes

-Reference: S435; CRR 971
+Ref: S435; CRR 971

 Rarely offered coin in affordable state!
 Honouring the household gods.

-£150 (+P&P, non-UK locations please ask)
+£150 (+P&P, non-UK locations please ask first)

 CHECK MY